 Ah, my former love, I'm glad to see some have gotten a version with Thundermaw Hellkites to work, as I prefer the more aggressive builds for closing the game out before Revelation takes over.
 I picked Nagai Mamoru's build as he came in 3rd in a Top 16 full of BR decks, and had the most refined list I've seen so far.

 He opted for a more aggressive curve and sweet removal spells, with full play sets of Selesnya Charm and Bonfire of the Damned in the main deck.
-While I’d like to see a Mizzium Mortars somewhere in this 75, I’ll certainly agree that if any deck was primed to use [card bonfire of the damned]Bonfire[/card] well, it’s Naya.
-Angel of Serenity buying back your best creatures is still a big game, and I’m glad he kept that option around in the sideboard against UWR Flash and Bant Control.
+While I'd like to see a Mizzium Mortars somewhere in this 75, I'll certainly agree that if any deck was primed to use Bonfire well, it's Naya.
+Angel of Serenity buying back your best creatures is still a big game, and I'm glad he kept that option around in the sideboard against UWR Flash and Bant Control.
 With the swap in removal for many decks and the focus moving away from decks like G/W Aggro and the fastest BR builds, Naya has carved out a niche for itself.

-What I like: This deck is a nightmare match for every version of Flash I’ve seen, and most control builds are hard-pressed to deal with it.
+What I like: This deck is a nightmare match for every version of Flash I've seen, and most control builds are hard-pressed to deal with it.
 Fitting Cavern in was the final key to breaking that match open, and something I was missing in my original lists because I was too scared of the mana.
-Now the only way blue players win games is by casting multiple [card sphinx's revelation]Revelations[/card] and getting too far ahead with their own Thragtusks and a million cards, but even in those games you’ll still win your fair share with uncounterable fat and Angel recursion.
+Now the only way blue players win games is by casting multiple Revelations and getting too far ahead with their own Thragtusks and a million cards, but even in those games you'll still win your fair share with uncounterable fat and Angel recursion.